Expertise

 Publications

-Amy represented a family at an inquest where a mother had died of negligent surgical error leading to multiple organ failure.
-This appeared in national and local press.
-She also represented a young mother and set a legal precedent to allow the inclusion of a deceased father’s details on a newborn’s birth certificate where the father died before the birth could have been registered.
-This was reported widely throughout legal press with many other firms referring to this groundbreaking precedent.
+Amy has had multiple cases covered in national and regional press, including representing a family at an inquest where a mother had died of negligent surgical error leading to multiple organ failure; and acting where the family lost their father due to negligent chiropractic treatment.
+In a case reported widely throughout legal press, Amy represented a young mother and set a legal precedent for the inclusion of a deceased father’s details on a newborn’s birth certificate where the father died before the birth could have been registered, which other firms have widely referred to.

 Personal

-Amy makes the most of her spare time enjoying all that London has to offer.
-She is an art, cinema and theatre buff but usually can be found exploring new places and parts of London with her close family and friends.
-After completing the Great North Run in 2015, she has now hung up her running shoes and can be found swimming in many of the outdoor pools in the capital.
+Amy makes the most of her spare time enjoying the countryside around Leeds with her Irish doodle, Peanut.
+She is an art and cinema buff but can usually be found exploring new places around the north with her close family and friends.
+After completing the Great South and North Runs she hung up her running shoes but now regularly completes a variety of other sports challenges, usually fundraising for charities relating to her work.